Fano fourfolds with large anticanonical base locus: Auxiliary results about linear systems, part I

-Then $\Delta_S$ does not contain a smooth rational curve $l$. \end{proposition}
+Then $\Delta_S$ does not contain any smooth rational curve. \end{proposition}

 \begin{proof} We argue by contradiction, so let $l \subset \Delta_S$ be a smooth rational curve.
+In particular $\Delta_S \neq 0$ and therefore $A\cdot\Delta_S>0$.
 By Proposition \ref{proposition-exceptional-cases-B} the surface has canonical singularities and we have an Albanese fibration $\holom{\alpha}{S}{C}$ onto a smooth curve $C$ of genus $g=q(S)$.
 Moreover we have

 where $r= \rk (\alpha_* \sO_S(A))$.

 {\em 1st case.
 Assume that $g>1$.} By Lemma \ref{lemma-pg-zero} the general $\alpha$-fibre $F$ is $\PP^1$.
 Since $A \cdot F \geq 1$ we have $r \geq 2$ and thus \eqref{help} yields $g=2$ and $r=2$.
 Moreover $A \cdot F=1$ implies that $\holom{\alpha}{S}{C}$ is a $\PP^1$-bundle over the genus two curve $C$ \cite[II,Thm.2.8]{Kol96}.
 In particular the rational curve $l$ is a fibre of $\alpha$, thus a nef divisor on $S$.
 The pair $(S, \Delta_S-l)$ is lc, so the direct image